nuxeo/nuxeo/README.txt

       *nuxeo-dm*
       nuxeo-ep

+  * Module nuxeo-distribution-windows/windows-startup
+    o Produced artifacts
+      NuxeoCtl.exe
+    o No available profile

+  * Module nuxeo-distribution-resources
+    o Produced artifacts
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-bin.zip
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-doc.zip
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-jetty-base.zip
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-templates-jboss-dm.zip
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-templates-jboss.zip
+      nuxeo-distribution-resources-5.3.2-SNAPSHOT-templates-tomcat.zip
+    o No available profile

 5. Easy build with Ant

+IMPORTANT: backend specific builds are deprecated.
+Use of <BACKEND> profiles is also deprecated.
+Backend is chosen just before starting the server, while configuring bin/nuxeo.conf.

 With Ant and user input:
   * from nuxeo-distribution root, run "ant distrib" and choose the distribution you want to build.

 With Ant, no user input:
   * run "ant distrib -Ddistrib=<PRODUCT>"
-  * run "ant distrib -Ddistrib=<PRODUCT>,<BACKEND>"

 For example:
-  * "ant distrib -Ddistrib=nuxeo-dm,postgresql"
+  * "ant distrib -Ddistrib=nuxeo-dm"
-  * "ant distrib -Ddistrib=nuxeo-ep,mysql"
+  * "ant distrib -Ddistrib=tomcat"

-Default repository is VCS but it is possible to set JCR+Derby or JCR+PostgreSQL, see nuxeo-distribution-dm-5.3.1-SNAPSHOT-jcr-postgresql.zip Note that this configuration requires some manual changes into
+Default repository is VCS but it is possible to set JCR+Derby or JCR+PostgreSQL, see nuxeo-distribution-dm-5.3.2-SNAPSHOT-jcr-postgresql.zip This configuration requires some manual changes into $JBOSS/server/default/conf/login-config.xml It is no more recommended to use JCR, as VCS gives better performance and reliability.
-$JBOSS/server/default/conf/login-config.xml

 ------------
 Custom build